KalebClark/InfoWindow/README.md

 ### General
 * rotation: 0 - This is the rotation of the display in degrees.
 Leave at zero if you use it as a desktop display.
 Change to 180 if you have it mounted and hanging from a shelf.
+* timeformat: 12h / 24h
+* charset: utf-8 (or something else).
+I.e. to get äöü working, use latin1

 ### Todo (Module)
 Todoist is the current active module in this code.
 It only requires `api_key`.
 Teamwork also requires a 'site' key.
 If